rizac/stream2segment/README.md

 #### To add a new notebook

-  Create the notebook (`jupyter notebook stream2segment/resources/templates`) **and choose a meaningful file name, as it will be the title of the wiki page** (hyphens will be replaced with spaces in the titles).
+  Create the notebook (`jupyter notebook stream2segment/resources/templates`).
+  **Choose a meaningful file name: use upper case when needed, type hyphens '-' instead of spaces**: the file name will be used as title to show the page online (replacing hyphens with spaces).
   Once the notebook is created and executed:

   a) (optional) If you want to include the notebook also as example in the `s2s init` command,